Saxophone excellence in the heart of OKC

 • Oklahoma City University annually awards more than $34 million in aid!
 More info about undergraduate scholarship opportunities can be found here: https://www.okcu.edu/paying-for-ocu/types-of-assistance/first-year-scholarships

-• Undergraduates may qualify for FAFSA-based grants, federal work study, and student employment, with opportunities to work convenient jobs in the Wanda L. Bass School of Music.
+• Undergraduates may qualify for FAFSA-type grants, need-based aid, federal work study, and student employment with opportunities to work convenient jobs in the Wanda L. Bass School of Music.
 More info about student employment can be found here: https://www.okcu.edu/current/financial-aid-office/student-employment

 • Classical Saxophone Performance Assistantship